Modern Slavery Act Statement

 The Society does not manufacture or supply any goods.
 The Society’s suppliers support our functions and the retail financial services we provide to members and customers.
 The Society’s suppliers are subject to due diligence checks before we enter into contracts, as well as regular ongoing risk monitoring.

 All the Society’s call centres are UK-based and operated by the Society and the majority of the Society’s suppliers are also UK based.

 The Society has zero tolerance to slavery and human trafficking and is committed to taking all reasonable steps to ensure that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

 Because of the nature of the Society’s business and its supply chains, following careful consideration, we consider that the risk of the presence of slavery or human trafficking in our supply chains is low.
 However, the Society is not complacent in relation to these issues.

 Our policy is to require all our suppliers to comply with applicable legal requirements, including in relation to modern slavery and human trafficking.
-The Society’s Procurement Policy states:
+The Society’s Policies state:

 When bidding for new appointments, suppliers are required to confirm their compliance with these requirements.

 Following appointment, we operate a programme of supplier relationship management activities.
 Where any concerns arise, a full assessment is made and appropriate actions are taken to address those concerns.